timreichen/Bundler/README.md

 </html>
 ```

-#### WebmanifestPlugin
+#### WebManifestPlugin
-Bundler uses WebmanifestPlugin by default.
-It handles webmanifest files that are loaded in a html file.
+WebManifestPlugin handles webmanifest files that are loaded in a html file.
 This plugin handles the icons that are declared in the manifest file.
 ```json
 // src/manifest.json
 {